Gian Galeazzo Visconti: Conflict with France

 Galeazzo was a devoted father to his daughter Valentina.
 He reacted to gossip about Valentina at the French Court by threatening to declare war on France.
 The wife of King Charles VI of France was Isabeau of Bavaria, the granddaughter of Bernabò Visconti, and, thus, a bitter rival of Valentina and her father Gian Galeazzo.

 Furious at French political manoeuvring that had removed Genoa from his influence, Gian Galeazzo had been attempting to stop the transfer of Genoese sovereignty to France and Enguerrand VII was dispatched to warn him that France would consider further interference a hostile act.
 The quarrel was more than political.
 Valentina Visconti, the wife of the Duke of Orleans and Gian Galeazzo's beloved daughter, had been exiled from Paris due to the machinations of Queen Isabeau the same month as the departure of the crusade.

-In 1396, after the disaster of Nicopolis, Galeazzo was strongly suspected of having informed the Ottomans of the crusaders' plans and of the size and strength of their army as vengeance for his daughter being accused of being behind the illness of King Charles VI of France, and for France's increasing control over the city of Genoa that he had attempted to hamper, for which he had been rebuked by Enguerrand VII before the battle.
+In 1396, after the disaster of Nicopolis, Galeazzo was strongly suspected of having informed the Ottomans of the Crusaders' plans and of the size and strength of their army as vengeance for his daughter being accused of being behind the illness of King Charles VI of France, and for France's increasing control over the city of Genoa that he had attempted to hamper, for which he had been rebuked by Enguerrand VII before the battle.

 Uniting Italy and death

 Gian Galeazzo had dreams of uniting all of northern Italy into one kingdom, a revived Lombard empire.
-Obstacles included Bologna and especially Florence.
+Obstacles included Bologna and especially Florence, who joined with other local potentates in the League of Bologna.
 In 1402, Gian Galeazzo launched assaults upon these cities.
 The warfare was extremely costly on both sides, but it was universally believed the Milanese would emerge victorious.
 The Florentine leaders, especially the chancellor Coluccio Salutati worked successfully to rally the people of Florence, but the Florentines were being taxed hard by famine, disease, and poverty.
-Galeazzo won another victory over the Bolognese at the Battle of Casalecchio on 26-27 June 1402.
+Galeazzo won another victory over the Bolognese at the Battle of Casalecchio on 26–27 June 1402.

-Galeazzo's dreams were to come to naught, however, as he succumbed to a fever at the Castello of Melegnano on 10 August 1402.
+Galeazzo's dreams were to come to nought, however, as he succumbed to a fever at the Castello of Melegnano on 10 August 1402.
 He died on 3 September.
-His empire fragmented as infighting among his successors wrecked Milan, partly through his division of his lands among both legitimate and illegitimate children.
+His empire fragmented as infighting among his successors wrecked Milan, partly through the division of his lands among both legitimate and illegitimate children.